aurorasmiles/WorldGuardDocs/source/faq.rst

 * Make sure that Minecraft's "spawn protection" is not on.
 Spawn protection prevents anyone from making any changes within a certain radius of a world's spawn point.
 To adjust spawn protection, change the ``spawn-protection`` setting in the server.properties file to ``0``.
 * Make sure that you are not testing in adventure mode.
-* Update your version of Bukkit, Spigot, or Cauldron.
+* Update your version of CraftBukkit/Spigot/Paper.

 If those steps do not help, there's a simple command in WorldGuard that can simulate an action on behalf of a player and then report the plugin that blocked the action.
 Use the "testbreak" and "testplace" commands described on the :doc:`commands` page to identify the plugin.